Inviscid Limit of the Stochastic Hyperviscous Navier-Stokes Equations and Invariant Measures for the Euler Equations in $\mathbb R^2$: The stochastic hyperviscous Navier-Stokes Equation

 \end{definition}

 \begin{remark} Fix $\nu>0$ and $\a>1$.
-In order to study the solvability of the equation \eqref{EQ:NSnu}, we formally differentiate in time the process $V:=X-Z$, where $Z$ is defined in Theorem \ref{TH:z} as the solution of the stochastic equation \eqref{EQ:SPDE_Z}.
+In order to study the solvability of the SHNS$_{\nu,\a}$ Equation~\eqref{EQ:NSnu}, we formally differentiate in time the process $V:=X-Z$, where $Z$ is defined in Theorem~\ref{TH:z} as the solution of the stochastic equation~\eqref{EQ:SPDE_Z}.
 We have, without any claim of rigour:

-In this new equation, the stochastic term is reduced to the term $Z$ inside the non-linearity and does not explicitly appear in the dynamics for $V$.
-Therefore, we are led to consider the following deterministic equation, for some $x\in H^{2\a}$,
+In this new equation, the stochastic term is reduced to the term $Z$ inside the nonlinearity and does not explicitly appear in the dynamics for $V$.
+Therefore, we are led to consider the following deterministic equation, for some $x\in H^{2\a}$:

-where $z$ is a deterministic function which plays the role of a trajectory of the Ornstein-Uhlenbeck process, hence, it is supposed to have its regularity.
+where $z$ is a deterministic function which plays the role of a trajectory of the Ornstein-Uhlenbeck process, thus having its regularity.
 Once the existence and uniqueness for the solution to this deterministic equation will have been proved, a map $\mathcal V:z\mapsto v$ will be properly defined, and the process $X$ will be recovered as $X:=\mathcal V(Z)+Z$. \end{remark}

-Before proceeding with the technique described in the above remark, we present a simple lemma which clarifies the definition of solution for the deterministic problem \eqref{EQ:v_nu_weak}.